 1. This recommendation addresses findings 2-6 above, with a complete list of feedback from the cannabinoid farmers in Task Force Feedback in section K. of the accompanying report.
 After speaking to all of the cannabinoid farmers on the Task Force, we came to realize that many of their concerns were around rules and regulations that are affecting their businesses and a lot of this is very complex and they all had different things that were affecting their individual businesses.
-Our task per HB 1359 Act 26312 was to address infrastructure needs, so that is why we are recommending that a separate Hemp-derived Cannabinoid Focused Task Force be created during the next legislative session in order to directly address the well-founded concerns of the cannabinoid farmers and business owners and come up with concrete solutions to help grow the hemp-derived cannabinoid sector in Hawai'i.
+Our task per HB 1359 Act 26338 was to address infrastructure needs, so that is why we are recommending that a separate Hemp-derived Cannabinoid Focused Task Force be created during the next legislative session in order to directly address the well-founded concerns of the cannabinoid farmers and business owners and come up with concrete solutions to help grow the hemp-derived cannabinoid sector in Hawai'i.

-We recommend that this Task Force be made up of cannabinoid farmers as well as representatives from both the HDOA, HDOH and a representative from the Attorney General's office as well as a hemp economist who can bring all the relevant data to the table for discussions.
-This task force can have direct dialogue with the HDOA, the AG office and HDOH to come up with tangible solutions to help support and grow the local cannabinoid industry in Hawai'i and help create an even playing field with the out of state competitors.
+We recommend that this Task Force be made up of cannabinoid farmers as well as representatives from both the HDOA and HDOH as well as a hemp economist who can bring all the relevant data to the table for discussions.
+This task force can have direct dialogue with the HDOA and HDOH to come up with tangible solutions to help support and grow the local cannabinoid industry in Hawai'i and help create an even playing field with the out of state competitors.
 They also need to come up with a plan for oversight and determine whose role it is to monitor and take action against illegal products being sold in the state.
 They feel that their voices are not being heard and more and more Cannabinoid Hemp farmers are leaving the industry due to the ever- changing regulations.
-They want to be able to voice their concerns and be informed of new potential legislation in a timely manner and not when it is about to hit the floor as what happened with the proposed HI SB 3335.
+They want to be able to voice their concerns and be informed of new potential legislation in a timely manner and not when it is about to hit the floor as what happened with the proposed HI SB

-12 HB 1359 Act 263: https://hdoa.hawaii.gov/wp-content/uploads/2024/07/Act263-SLH2023-GM1377_HB1359-Hemp.pdf
+38 HB 1359 Act 263: https://hdoa.hawaii.gov/wp-content/uploads/2024/07/Act263-SLH2023-GM1377_HB1359-Hemp.pdf

-- 2. Small CBD processors are needed on Hawaii Island (ideally 2), Maui, and Oahu.
-Competitive grants for nonprofits and/or small businesses should be offered to establish processors on the three main islands.
-The Cannabinoid Task Force can go into more detail on what types of processors are needed. - 3.
-Lab testing grants/subsidies for both cultivation testing for USDA and product testing for DOH.
-DOH testing is very expensive.
-This can be further investigated in the Cannabinoid Hemp Task Force. - 4.
-Toll processing already exists on the island of Kauai where Kauai Hemp Company is fully licensed and legally set-up to safely process Cannabinoid Hemp for other farmers.
-Yet not many farmers are using this service and from what we have learned from members of the Task Force, is that they are nervous about the laws governing transportation of Cannabinoid Hemp as well as worried about the expense and also the degradation of the flower over a several day transit time.
-We recommend that the state subsidize the extra transport and processing fees that can help cover refrigerated shipping costs because hemp loses terpenes and compounds quickly if not in controlled environment: temperature and humidity (this can be hashed out further in the Cannabinoid Task Force).
+2. Toll processing already exists on the island of Kauai where Kauai Hemp Company is fully licensed and legally set-up to safely process Cannabinoid Hemp for other farmers.
+Yet not many farmers are using this service and from what we have learned from members of the Task Force, is that they are nervous about the laws governing transportation of Cannabinoid Hemp as well as worried about the expense.
+We recommend that the state subsidize the extra transport and processing fees to help grow the cannabinoid industry in the islands and address any other concerns (these can be hashed out in the Hemp-derived Cannabinoid Task Force) that may be impeding farmers from processing their hemp there.